chestercodes/chester.codes/content/posts/031-2020-07-01-games-room/post.md

 ### Conclusion

 Overall the experience was a very pleasant one.
 The functional style of writing app state is a great way to express the intent and limit the possible app states with the compiler.

 Being able to use the same language in the client and server code is very cool.
+I only experienced one null-based error in the front end code, which is a very different to most of my javascript experience.

 As other people have suggested, the code took a bit longer to write than I would expect a similar app to be written in C#/javascript, but this was partly due to figuring out some of the quirks of using the technology together.